-- Many firms have open interest in RGGI CO2 allowance futures and options, although a small number of firms account for large shares of the net long and short positions in 2016 and 2017 vintage contracts. - ✓ The "Top Four" Firms accounted for an average of 78 percent of the total net long positions in 2017 vintage contracts for the weeks shown during the quarter, while 89 percent of the total net long positions were held by eight firms. - ✓ The "Top Four" Firms accounted for an average of 64 percent of the total net short positions in vintage 2017 contracts for the weeks shown during the quarter, while 82 percent of the total net short positions were held by eight firms.
+- Many firms have open interest in RGGI CO2 allowance futures and options, although a small number of firms account for large shares of the net long and short positions in 2016 and 2017 vintage contracts. - ✓ The "Top Four" Firms accounted for an average of 47 percent of the total net long positions in 2017 vintage contracts for the weeks shown during the quarter, while 54 percent of the total net long positions were held by eight firms. - ✓ The "Top Four" Firms accounted for an average of 33 percent of the total net short positions in vintage 2017 contracts for the weeks shown during the quarter, while 46 percent of the total net short positions were held by eight firms. - ✓ These results suggest that many firms have significant spreading positions (i.e., combinations of long and short positions of equal magnitude with different expiration dates). - ✓ As the open interest in 2017 vintage contracts increased in October and November, the category became less concentrated.